paigejo/jittering/README.md

 # Jittering
-Spatial analysis with jittered DHS observation locations.
+Spatial analysis with jittered Demographic Health Surveys (DHS) observation locations.

 ## Repository Structure
 + The ``code`` directory stores all R and C++ code, as well as compiled C++ code for Template Model Builder (TMB)